AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Java/FAQ.md

     ```

-    The error occurs because the interval between the two data reading attempts exceeds one minute.
-OSS closes the connection if no data is sent or received for more than one minute.
+    The error occurs because the interval between the two data reading attempts exceeds 1 minute.
+OSS closes the connection if no data is sent or received for more than 1 minute.

 -   Solution